johnabernau/personal_site/content/xresearch.md

 tags: []
 ---
 <br>
 My research focuses on the use and evolution of language, especially in religious contexts.
 I am passionate about data visualization, statistics, and recent developments in computational text analysis.
-My work has appeared in the *Journal for the Scientific Study of Religion*, *Sociological Perspectives*, and *Socius.*
+My work has appeared in the *Journal for the Scientific Study of Religion*, *Poetics*, *Sociological Perspectives*, and *Socius.*
 <p style="text-align: right;">
 <a href = "https://scholar.google.com/citations?user=tHKnII0AAAAJ&hl=en" target = "_blank">
 Google Scholar